sagemath/sagewiki_to_gh-2022-10-10/MSRItemp.md

  * chair: Kanieenika Sinha
  * times: Wednesdays 11-12
  * H. Iwaniec, W. Luo, and, P. Sarnak, Low lying zeros of families of L-functions, Publ.
-IHES, in press.
+IHES, 2000.
- * there is also a study guide and reading list by Steven Miller, at Williams
+ * there is also a study guide and reading list by Steven Miller, at Williams: http://www.williams.edu/go/math/sjmiller/public_html/ntandrmt/

 == Bhargava-Shankar ==